Top 5 Reasons to Plant in Fall

 bench at garden centerOur garden centers are freshly stocked with trees, shrubs, and perennials, ready for fall planting.
 Photos: Suzanne DeJohn

 We often think of spring as the ideal time to plant, and in many cases it is.
 However, autumn provides a second — and sometimes better — opportunity to get trees, shrubs, and perennials in the ground.
-Here's why:

-1. Air temperatures are cooling.
 Extreme heat and harsh sunlight force plants to take up abundant water to stay hydrated.
 In extreme cases, plants can't take in enough water and can wilt from the stress, even if soil is moist.
 In contrast, the cooler temperatures and less intense sun in autumn makes it a lower-stress time for new plants to get established.

-2. Soil stays warm.
 Air temperatures may cool down to freezing or below, but the soil remains warm for weeks.
 This warmth encourages root to grow out into the surrounding soil so they're established and ready for a new flush of growth in spring.

-4. Plants can focus on roots.
-Because top growth is slowing and entering a dormant phase, plants are able to direct their energy toward growing robust roots.
+Because vegetative (leaves and shoots) growth is slowing and entering a dormant phase, plants are able to direct their energy toward growing robust roots.
+Once spring arrives, your plants will be well-established and ready for flowers and foliage.

 balled-and-burlapped yew at garden centerA wire basket holds the fabric in place on this balled-and-burlapped yew.

-Tips for Successful Fall Planting
+Top Tips for Successful Fall Planting

-• Aim to get plants in the ground at least six weeks before the ground freezes.
+Don't wait too late: Aim to get plants in the ground at least six weeks before the ground freezes.
 In all but the coldest regions, you can plant up until early November.

-• Apply a 2-3" layer of organic mulch (e.g. shredded leaves, pine straw, or bark chips) around plants, keeping it several inches from the stems or trunk.
+Mulch!: Apply a 2-3" layer of organic mulch (e.g. shredded leaves, pine straw, or bark chips) around plants, keeping it several inches from the stems or trunk.
 This conserves moisture and helps prevent winter freeze-thaw cycles that can stress plants.

-• Be patient.
-You won't see much, if any, growth in fall, and growth may be somewhat slow to start in spring compared to more established plants.
+Be patient: You won't see much, if any, growth in fall, and growth may be somewhat slow to start in spring compared to more established plants.

 potted roses at garden centerPotted roses like these do well when planted in autumn.